ivonne-hernandez/fitlit/README.md

   ![empty_form](https://user-images.githubusercontent.com/83175748/140662367-4c84c20f-98bc-42a6-905f-1bf97cedc7c5.png)

   A user will not be able to submit a form that is not completely filled out.
 The `submit` button will remained grayed out until each field within the form has been filled out.
-Invalid characters cannot be added to any fields so only valid data is added to the user's saved data.
+Invalid characters cannot be added to any fields so only valid data is added to the user's saved data..

   ![filled_in_form](https://user-images.githubusercontent.com/83175748/140662372-0238070a-452e-485d-b655-9ff7e8cc9e65.png)